Santa Rita Hall - 2nd Floor

 (973) 290-4421 (f)

-Through scholarships and grants, the College of Saint Elizabeth assists students who demonstrate academic ability, leadership potential, commitment to service and the ethical values that are in keeping with its mission as a Catholic Women's College.
+Through scholarships and grants, the College of Saint Elizabeth assists students who demonstrate academic ability, leadership potential, commitment to service and the ethical values that are in keeping with its mission.

 Awarded to a limited number of residential freshman or transfer students who demonstrate the highest level of academic achievement.